lammps/lammps/doc/src/read_data.rst

    to processors.
 Note that you should not make the lo/hi values radically smaller/larger than the extent of the atoms.
-For example, if your atoms extend from 0 to 50, you should not specify the box bounds as -10000 and 10000 unless you also use the :doc:`processor command <processor>`.
+For example, if your atoms extend from 0 to 50, you should not specify the box bounds as -10000 and 10000 unless you also use the :doc:`processors command <processors>`.
 This is because LAMMPS uses the specified box size to layout the 3d grid of processors.
 A huge (mostly empty) box will be sub-optimal for performance when using "fixed" boundary conditions (see the :doc:`boundary <boundary>` command).
 When using